Type 1 Diabetes Statistics

-- Over 60% of new diagnoses over a three-year period were among people 20 years old or older.
+- Over 60 percent of new diagnoses over a three-year period were among people 20 years old or older.

 - Dr. Weng’s study concluded that populations in Northern China experience a higher rate of incidence of type 1 diabetes than regions in the south.

 - The same study also found that in 2015, China had the largest estimated number of new annual cases of type 1 diabetes in children of any country in the Western Pacific, at a rate of over 4,000 out of 10,000.

 - China does not yet have a national registry for type 1 diabetes.